 An example from A1

-- Organise conversations: Everyone at A1 works in channels, which is where teams share ideas, make decisions and move work forwards.
+- Organise conversations: Everyone at A1 works in channels, which is where teams share ideas, make decisions and move work forward.

-- Share files and documents: Sarah is able to bring files into conversations so that everyone has all the context that they need.
+- Share files and documents: Sara is able to bring files into conversations so that everyone has all the context that they need.

 - Find everything in the archive: Sarah can search A1’s Slack workspace for messages, files and channels – everything that she needs to get the right information.

-- Talk things through face-to-face: Whenever a message isn’t quite working, Sarah can start a call with colleagues right from inside Slack.
+- Talk it out face to face: Whenever a message isn’t the right fit, Sara can start a call with colleagues right from inside Slack.

 Join Sarah as she learns how to get in, get comfortable and get to work in Slack.